lanl-ansi/PowerModels.jl/README.md

 Extending PowerModels with new problems and formulations will be covered in a another tutorial, that is not yet available.

+## Frequently Asked Questions

 ### Modifying Network Data

-The follow example demonstrates how to perform multiple PowerModels solves while modify the network data in Julia,
+The following example demonstrates one way to perform multiple PowerModels solves while modify the network data in Julia,

 ```
 network_data = PowerModels.parse_file("nesta_case3_lmbd.m")